-I respectfully acknowledge that we live and work on the traditional territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.
+We respectfully acknowledge that we live and work on the traditional unceeded territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.

-- Sessions run rain or shine so dress according to the weather.
+- Sessions run rain or shine so parents must dress their children according to the weather.

 (read our inclement weather policy).

-For information about dressing your child for the outdoors
+For a guide about dressing your child for the outdoors please visit these links.

 “Passion is lifted from the earth itself by the muddy hands of the young; it travels along grass-stained sleeves to the heart.
 If we are going to save environmentalism and the environment, we must also save an endangered indicator species: the child in nature.”